 Luke and I hung up the shelves and then I was in charge of staining and finishing them.
 Well...

 I might have cut a corner and decided not to put poly on the shelves.
 My thought process was that they weren't going to get messy.
 Well, that's kinda right and kinda wrong.
 You see, weirdly enough, they don't accumulate lots of dust.
 I know, strange!
 BUT, as much as I'm careful about what I'm putting on them, this happened:

 Do you see the coffee cup rings?
 There are two of them side by side.

 Well, to be frank, I was annoyed with myself but not heartbroken about it.
 BUT, I am smart enough to realize that I'm lucky that nothing terribly bad happened to the shelves.

 So, after reaching out to Brit over at House Updated (she's my go-to for asking questions or chatting design) she encouraged me to go with matte poly.

-I wiped the shelves down with a microfiber cloth to start with .
+- Wipe the shelves down with a clean microfiber cloth